GenericMappingTools/pygmt/doc/ecosystem.md

 fundamental array data structure, [Pandas][] for tabular data I/O and [Xarray][] for raster grids/images/cubes I/O.

-In addition to these core dependencies, PyGMT also rely on several optional packages to provide additional functionality for users.
+In addition to these core dependencies, PyGMT also relies on several optional packages to provide additional functionality for users.

 *This page was adapted from [GeoPandas's Ecosystem](https://geopandas.org/en/latest/community/ecosystem.html) page.*